bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 self.driverdata - The dictionary of named arguments you have optionally set in the constructor

+self.stop - This is set to True when the driver.shutdown() method is called.

+self.stopped - An asyncio.Event() object, await driver.stopped.wait() will block until the driver stops.

 self.debug_enable - As default is set to True, indicating this driver will log xml traffic at level DEBUG.

 If self.debug_enable is set to False, then xml traffic will not be logged, this could be useful if you have a number of drivers operating, and you only want one to log xml traffic.